UniversalDependencies/docs/new_language.md

 ---
 layout: base
-title:  'Start a new language or treebank'
+title:  'Start a new language/treebank'
 udver: '2'
 ---

-# Get a repository and add a new language/treebank into the documentation
+# Getting a repository

 Make sure you have a github account and contact a member of our release and documentation task force: ginter@cs.utu.fi, sampo.pyysalo@gmail.com, zeman@ufal.mff.cuni.cz.
 They will get you going.